jlitte7/KingSeat/README.md

   - Undo functionality for last round
   - Landscape mode support

+#### Bracket Visualization
+- **Visual Bracket Trees**: Beautiful, interactive tournament brackets
+  - Horizontal scrolling bracket display
+  - Color-coded winner highlighting (green for winners)
+  - Round-by-round progression from finals to earlier rounds
+  - Team name abbreviations for compact display
+  - Tap any match to enter scores
+  - Support for both single and double elimination
+  - Automatic spacing and visual connections between rounds
+  - Real-time bracket updates as matches complete

+#### Search & Filter
+- **Team Search**: Find teams or players quickly in Teams List
+  - Search by team name or player name
+  - Real-time filtering as you type
+  - Clear search button for quick reset
+  - Works with Active/Hidden/All views
+- **Player Search**: Search players in CornholeIQ stats screen
+  - Search by player name or nickname
+  - Instant results with stat preservation
+  - Smart empty states for no results

 #### Tournament Formats
 - **Blind Draw Doubles**: Automatically generate balanced teams using skill tier system (A/B/C)
   - Smart pairing algorithm: pairs A with C first, then A with B, then B with C